Welcome to Accounting at NOVA!

 Although the classes at NOVA will help you prepare for the exam, students generally need to take a review course in the months leading up to their sitting for the exam.
 There are many review courses from which to choose.
 Each one has its strengths and costs.
 Here are some for you to consider (in no particular order):

 - Wiley CPAexcel (Scholarships available for any student, full or part-time, enrolled in one accounting course!)

-Because you are not a traditional accounting student graduating from a four year institution, you will not have the benefit of accounting firms recruiting you.
+Because you are not a traditional accounting student graduating from a four-year institution, you will not have the benefit of accounting firms recruiting you.
 As such, I highly recommend getting involved in professional organizations.
 The organizations listed below are very supportive of non-traditional accounting students.
-Students have been known to obtain positions within in the Big 4 by getting involved in these organizations.
+Students have obtained positions within the Big 4 by participating in these organizations.